mishatron/flutter_auth0/README.md

 `revoke` - Revokes an issued refresh token
 `exchange` - Exchanges a code obtained via /authorize (w/PKCE) for the user's tokens
 `sendOtpCode` - Performs sending sms code on phone number
 `verifyPhoneWithOTP` - Performs verification of phone number
+`exchangeAppleAuthCode1 - Exchanges a code obtained from SignIn-with-Apple social login for the user's tokens